csr/wookieepedia-full-stack/README.md

 ## CI/CD

-You may find a folder called `.github/workflows` at root level which has two GitHub actions files.
-These Actions automatically build the Dockerfile for both the frontend and backend application and push the newly created Docker images to the [cesaredecal/wookieepedia-full-stack](https://hub.docker.com/repository/docker/cesaredecal/wookieepedia-full-stack) Docker Hub public repository.
-DigitalOcean fetches these images and spins up the containers.
+You will find a folder called `.github/workflows` at the root level which has two GitHub Actions files.
+These Actions automatically build the Dockerfile for both the frontend and backend application when a new commit is detected on the `main` branch.
+The GitHub actions push the newly created Docker images to the [cesaredecal/wookieepedia-full-stack](https://hub.docker.com/repository/docker/cesaredecal/wookieepedia-full-stack) Docker Hub public repository.
+As a fun fact, the web app is hosted on DigitalOcean using the App Platform Plaform-as-a-Service product that fetches these images and spins up the containers.

 ## Building the Docker image one by one